 Today, the hospitality industry in general and hoteliers in particular are faced with a daunting road that requires great flexibility especially in terms of finance.

-Seasonality in hotels: revenue management strategies you should adopt to change with the weather.
 A longstanding issue for hotel owners and managers is how to maximise revenue and occupancy rates despite the effects of seasonality.
 To be effective, revenue and yield management strategies need to consider seasonality but all too often, hotels approach seasonality in blocks of time, rather than looking at each day over a 365 day period, resulting in lost opportunities.